Strike from Gaza kills 2 as Israel topples 6-story building

 Israeli attacks have damaged at least 18 hospitals and clinics and entirely destroyed one health facility, the World Health Organization said in a new report.
 Nearly half of all essential drugs in the territory have run out.

+Essential supplies and aid have only trickled in during the fighting, some from Egypt through the Rafah crossing point it controls and some from Israel when it briefly opened the territory’s main commercial crossing Tuesday before the attack forced it shut.

-It said the bombing of key roads, including those leading to the main Shifa Hospital, has hindered the movement of ambulances and supply vehicles.
-Over 41,000 displaced Palestinians have sought refuge in U.N. schools in Gaza, which was already struggling to cope with a coronavirus outbreak.
-Gaza is also running low on fuel for its electricity supply and water.
+The WHO said the bombing of key roads, including those leading to the main Shifa Hospital, has hindered the movement of ambulances and supply vehicles in Gaza, which was already struggling to cope with a coronavirus outbreak.

 Israel has vowed to press on with its operations, and the United States signaled it would not pressure the two sides for a cease-fire even as President Joe Biden said he supported one.

-“We will continue to operate as long as necessary in order to return calm and security to all Israeli citizens,” Prime Minister Benjamin Netanyahu said after meeting with top security officials on Monday .
+Israeli Prime Minister Benjamin Netanyahu said the bombardments had set the Palestinian militants back many years.

+“I am sure that all our enemies around us see the price we have levied for the aggression against us,” he said, speaking in front of an F-16 fighter jet at an air force base in a video released by his office Tuesday.

-The Biden administration has declined so far to publicly criticize Israel’s part in the fighting or send a top-level envoy to the region.
-On Monday, the United States again blocked a proposed U.N.
-Security Council statement calling for an end to “the crisis related to Gaza” and the protection of civilians, especially children.
+The Biden administration has declined so far to publicly criticize Israel’s part in the fighting or send a top-level envoy to the region and has blocked a proposed U.N.
+Security Council statement calling for an end to the crisis.

 Among the buildings that Israeli airstrikes have leveled was the one housing The Associated Press Gaza office and those of other media outlets.